 The project relied on already completed designs for the Rus-M rocket.
 The construction was to be split into two phases: the first stage with a completion date in 2015 and a second stage with a completion in 2018.

-Construction activities at support sites
+Construction activities at Site 2

 The construction at Site 2 started roughly in parallel with the work at the Soyuz launch pad in the spring and summer 2012.
 According to the official press, foundations for a total 15 facilities of the technical complex had to be finished by the end of 2012.
 Signs posted at the construction site of the processing complex quoted completion dates as September and December 2015.